BERLINSAMUELRAJ/RETAIL-SALES-ANALYSIS-SQL-/README.md

 ## Dataset

-The data for this project is sourced from the Kaggle dataset:
+The Dataset used in this project can be viewed and downloaded here:

 - **Dataset Link:** [RETAIL SALES ANALYSIS Dataset](https://github.com/BERLINSAMUELRAJ/RETAIL-SALES-ANALYSIS-SQL-/blob/main/SQL%20-%20Retail%20Sales%20Analysis_utf%20.csv)